How to pay yourself as a business owner in Canada

 - Transfer the money from your business bank account to your personal bank account.

-- Record the transaction in your accounting software as an 'owner's draw' or 'drawing'.
-This is not a business expense, but a reduction in owner's equity.
+- Record the transaction in your accounting software as an "owner's draw" or "drawing."
+This isn't a business expense; it's a reduction in owner's equity.

 Setting up payroll for a salary